-Description: This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment.
+Description: This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not vulnerable by that commitment.
 (See BEAD NOFO at 36, n.
 52.)

-• Declaration by service provider subject to the enforceable commitment.
+- Declaration by service provider subject to the enforceable commitment.

+- Permissible Rebuttals:

+- n/a